Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain

-\underline{\emph{Qubit as a quantum probe:}} To operationalize the detection of HR, we couple a stationary qubit to the spin chain, acting as an Unruh-DeWitt detector~\cite{Unruh}.
-The qubit's relaxation and decoherence dynamics encode the correlation structure of the background field.
-The fidelity of this ``thermometer" depends critically on the coupling strength, revealing two distinct physical regimes. \begin{description} \item[\textbf{Strong coupling regime ($|g_2| > |\mathcal{U}|, |v|$)}] We first consider the qubit strongly coupled to the chain.
-By tracing out the environment, we compute the exact reduced density matrix $\rho_q(t)$ (see Appendix~\ref{QubitAppendix} for details).
-In this regime, the spin chain acts as a finite many-body reservoir.
-The interaction induces energy exchange, causing the qubit populations to relax to a steady state on a timescale $\tau_{0}\propto (g_1^2+g_2^2)^{-1/2}$ leading to rapid decoherence\footnote{The decoherence function, defined as $D(t)=\prod_p|P_{ge}(p,t)|^2$, quantifies the magnitude of coherence present in the reduced density matrix.}.
+where $P_{ee}(p,t)=1- P_{gg}(p,t)$ and the offdiagonal coherence term is $P_{ge}(p,t)=P_{eg}^\ast(p,t)$.
+The Rabi frequency is defined as $\Omega_R=2 \sqrt{g_1^2+g_2^2} \sin{2p}$ and the total population is the product over all quasi-momenta $p$.
 As shown in Fig.~\ref{Decoherencefig}, {$D(t)$ decays sharply as the coupling between qubit and environment becomes stronger.} However, the effective temperature $T_{ef}$ extracted from the steady-state populations does not coincide with the Hawking temperature $T_H$.
 Instead, $T_{ef}$ depends non-trivially on the coupling parameters $g_{1,2}$ and the global properties of the chain.
 In this strong-coupling limit, the qubit effectively thermalizes with the entire spin-chain environment rather than selectively probing the horizon-induced modes.
 Consequently, a strongly coupled qubit is not a faithful probe of HR.

-\item[\textbf{ Weak coupling regime ($|g_2| \ll |\mathcal{U}|, |v|$)}] In this limit, the spin chain acts as a Markovian thermal bath.
-The reduced qubit dynamics are governed by rate equations determined solely by the bath spectral density $J(\omega)$ and the mode occupation~\cite{Breuer}:
+\item[\textbf{ Weak coupling regime ($|g_2| \ll |\mathcal{U}|, |v|$)}] Here, the spin chain acts as a Markovian thermal bath.
+The reduced qubit density matrix are governed by master rate equations determined solely by the bath spectral density $J(\omega)$ and the mode occupation~\cite{Breuer}: